 Each set of contacts in the 5 way switch can be in one of two states: either “closed” meaning the contacts are touching and electricity can flow between them and the pickups are selected, or “open”, meaning the contacts are separated and the switch is nonconducting and that is the pickup selection that is “off”.

 The circuit connector in the transition between on and off positions.
 Could it be that one contact is not working correctly?
 It is extremely rare that a problem occurs in “every” position of the 5 way switch.
 That usually foretells a weak signal somewhere in the circuit.
 This may lead to the thought that the switch is bad.
 It could be weak or intermittent guitar signal somewhere in the circuit causing the switch to be questioned.

-A weak or intermittent guitar signal in any electric guitar circuit can be caused by any one of the following:
+A weak guitar signal in any electric guitar circuit can be caused by any one of the following:

 1-Bad cable from the guitar to the amp